Q. What’s the tallest mountain on Earth?

 For anyone with an interest in the way to the summit, climbing routes are illustrated below.
 K is the most popular and most successful route on the North Face.

 After the initial euphoria of the Everest selfies, we stowed our gear in the tent, changed into warmer clothes, and prepared for sunset on Everest, the headline event of the tour.
 As is evident from the photos, the weather was perfect.
 Around Everest, late spring and early fall are the best times of the year for clear skies.
 Of course with weather nothing is guaranteed.

 We were fortunate.
 Everyone got great pictures of our friendly neighborhood star’s last light of the day washing over Everest’s upper slopes.

 Overnight Accommodations at EBC

 After reveling in making it all the way to EBC and taking some awesome photos of the mountain and Rongbuk Valley, we retired to our quarters.
 The tour had reserved space in a tent.
 The tent was large and could accommodate up to 20 people.
 Our group of five slept in a sectioned off area at the back.

-Our area had a hot plate and a station to charge phones and stuff.
+Our area had a hot plate and a station to charge devices.